NCCA/PCCSlides/Lecture16/slides.md

 --

-## Collaboration with GitHub/GitLab
+### Collaboration with GitHub/GitLab

 - Platforms like GitHub or GitLab facilitate collaboration.
 - Collaboration Tips:
   - Commit often with clear messages.
-  - regularly pull the latest changes to avoid conflicts.
+  - Regularly pull the latest changes to avoid conflicts.

+--

+## uv and Git

+- uv automatically sets your project to be a git project
+- it creates a simple .gitignore for python
+- adds everything to the main branch
+- you have been using it all along!

 ---